gene-git/Arch-mkpkg/README.md

     (2) A package version requirement
-        It can be an explicit version or a key word such as *major* which would then only trigger rebuild when the major version of that package was greater than that at the last build.
+        It can be an explicit version or a key word such as *major* which would then only trigger a rebuild when the major version of that package was greater than that at the last build.
-        More details are below.
+        More details and the different options are detailed below.

 It can also use any file to trigger a build using *_mkpkg_depends_file*.
+When a file in this list is newer than the lsat build, it triggers a rebuild.

-Typical use case for these might be files provided by the packager, rather than the source, which include things such as systemd unit files or pacman hook files or other package related items.
+A typical use case for these file triggers are files provided by the packager, rather than the source, and include things such as systemd unit files or pacman hook files or other package related items.

-This is useful to ensure packages build and work when other packages get updated.
+This is useful to ensure packages build and work when conditions are met by other packages being updated.
-It is also useful for packages which statically link libraries, or when core build tools change and it's important to rebuild with the newer versions.
+It is certainly helpful for packages which statically link in libraries, or when core build tools change and it's important to rebuild with the newer versions.
 Do we really need to rebuild a package when tool chain changes?
-Sometimes yes; as an example whenever the compiler toolchain is updated, I always rebuild my kernel packages and test.
+Sometimes yes; for example, whenever the compiler toolchain is updated, I always rebuild my kernel packages and test.

-Majority of packages are built against shared libraries  but may be helpful there too; there are additional comments on this topic below.
-As an example, I rebuild my python applications when python's major.minor is larger than what was used for previous build.
+The majority of compiled packages are built against shared libraries and this can be helpful in this csase too; there are additional comments on this topic below.

+As another example, I rebuild my python applications when python's major.minor is larger than what was used for previous build.

 ## Whats New